×

 Swot Analysis of "Indonesia's Pharmaceutical Industry in 1998" written by Carin-Isabel Knoop, Anthony St. George includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Indonesian Pharmaceutical facing as an external strategic factors.
 Some of the topics covered in Indonesia's Pharmaceutical Industry in 1998 case study are - Strategic Management Strategies, Recession and Strategy & Execution.

-Some of the macro environment factors that can be used to understand the Indonesia's Pharmaceutical Industry in 1998 casestudy better are - – there is backlash against globalization, there is increasing trade war between United States & China, cloud computing is disrupting traditional business models, increasing household debt because of falling income levels, banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing energy prices, competitive advantages are harder to sustain because of technology dispersion, increasing commodity prices, central banks are concerned over increasing inflation, etc
+Some of the macro environment factors that can be used to understand the Indonesia's Pharmaceutical Industry in 1998 casestudy better are - – customer relationship management is fast transforming because of increasing concerns over data privacy, there is increasing trade war between United States & China, challanges to central banks by blockchain based private currencies, there is backlash against globalization, banking and financial system is disrupted by Bitcoin and other crypto currencies, competitive advantages are harder to sustain because of technology dispersion, central banks are concerned over increasing inflation, increasing household debt because of falling income levels, digital marketing is dominated by two big players Facebook and Google, etc

 12 Hrs